 Altar Call – Opelika-Auburn News

-Struggling with the doldrums and waiting for daylight
+Struggling with the doldrums and waiting

 In recent weeks I have been working overtime to avoid becoming a dullard.
 Two months have passed since my knee surgery, and I am still so weak physically that I am a bore to both my wife and myself.